dmijatovic/ng5-material-fire-portal/README.md

 - private: access to private section of the app

 Lazy loading also INFLUENCE module imports/refrences in the app.
 Specific modules cannot be imported twice, this will cause an error.
 Specific modules should be imported at exact  section where are used because lazy loaded modules are not aware of the module loaded in another lazy loaded module.
 This might impact sharing data/info between lazy loaded modules.
 At this moment I am not sure about possibilities in this area.
 We will test this furher of course.

+## Firebase hosting

+This webapp is setup for firebase hosting.
+For deployment firebase cli is required.
+It can be installed through npm, see: https://firebase.google.com/docs/hosting/quickstart?authuser=0

+To deploy project to firebase hosting site (firebase.json) use command `npm run deploy`.
+This will call firebase cli to deploy app from dist folder to firebase host.
+Prior to deplyment run `npm run build-prod` to create production build of angular app.